Donkey flight

 Donkey flight ("dunki" in Punjabi) is an illegal immigration technique used for unauthorized entry into countries such as the United States, Canada, United Kingdom, and Australia.

 Background

-The term originates from a Punjabi idiom named dunki meaning "to hop from place to place," where unscrupulous "travel agencies" exploit individuals' aspirations for foreign travel, promising visas in exchange for hefty payments.
+The term originates from a Punjabi idiom dunki meaning "to hop from place to place," where unscrupulous "travel agencies" exploit individuals' aspirations for foreign travel, promising visas in exchange for hefty payments.

 Many young people divert substantial funds to pay for these journeys.
 These families become victims of deception as they pay for promised visas.

 Operation

 The approach is used for immigration to many countries.